Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Discussion

+Nevertheless, we evaluate how \sysname can be extended to defend against rectangular patch (by assuming a rectangular detection box) - see Appendix~\ref{sec:diff-patch-shape} for details.
+We leave the generalization of \sysname to different patch shapes to future work (e.g., instead of using one single detection bounding box, can we use multiple detection boxes in different shapes to cover different potential patches and flag an attack if any of the suspicious features extracted from different boxes is deemed as adversarial?). }

-\emph{Untargeted attacks.} We focus on targeted attacks which allow the adversary to manipulate the DNNs in a controlled manner.
+\emph{Untargeted attacks.} We focus on targeted attacks, which allow the adversary to manipulate the DNNs in a controlled manner.
 Other work ~\cite{athalye2018obfuscated,kannan2018adversarial} has recommended evaluating targeted attacks for large-scale datasets like ImageNet, as untargeted attacks may cause misclassification of very similar classes (e.g., images of two very similar dog breeds).

-Nevertheless, \sysname may also be complimented with other defenses (e.g., \cite{naseer2019local,xiang2020patchguard}) to counter untargeted attacks.
-One potential solution is to use thresholds to identify suspicious features, and directly perform attack mitigation and use the prediction label on the inpainted image as the final output. \emph{Summary.} While \sysname's main focus is on defending against single-patch targeted attacks (on which existing defenses~\cite{naseer2019local,rao2020adversarial,wu2020defending,chou2020sentinet,xiang2020patchguard} have very limited success as shown), we also explain how \sysname can be extended to handle other variants of the attacks, along with additional evaluation.
-Therefore, \sysname represents a superior defense against patch attacks over existing defense techniques.
+We tried extending \sysname to defend against untargeted attack by directly performing attack mitigation on the suspicious features (without the guided feature transplantation and prediction comparison for attack detection), and use the prediction label on the recovered image as the final output, but we had very limited success (see Appendix~\ref{sec:untargeted} for details).
+Therefore, future work may combine \sysname with other defenses (e.g., using pre-defined thresholds~\cite{naseer2019local} or small masking on the test image~\cite{xiang2021patchcleanser}) to first characterize benign and adversarial examples, and then use \sysname's mitigation technique to perform attack recovery.